How common is mental distress?

 Symptoms of mental distress

 Any form of mental distress will be accompanied by a set of symptoms.
 However, each will differ from person to person and vary in severity.
-Some of the symptoms commonly associated with mental health problems include:
+Some of the symptoms commonly associated with mental health problems can include:

 • panic attacks